TedMasiga/Rock-Paper-Scissors/README.md

-Project: Etch-a-sketch on The Odin Project Web Development 101 path.
+Project: Rock Paper Scissors on The Odin Project Web Development 101 path.
 Having difficulties with the javascript code.